inkle/Unity-Save-Play-Mode-Changes/README.md

 - Breaks prefab connections
 - Deselects and closes a previously selected and expanded hierarchy (not investigated)
 - Can't save anything marked static, since static meshes are combined and don’t have asset files
+- We've not found one in a while, but some components may not save properly

 ## How it works